-Federal turf wars over coronavirus rescues created ‘health and safety risks,’ watchdog concludes
+Federal turf wars over coronavirus rescues created ‘health and safety issues,’ watchdog concludes

 In one flash point, officials disputed whether the mission was an “evacuation and quarantine,” which would have fallen under CDC’s authority, or a “repatriation,” which was the responsibility of the health department’s children and families division, better known as ACF.

-The resulting confusion meant that health officials were still scrambling to make key decisions when hundreds of Wuhan returnees began arriving at March Air Reserve Base, GAO auditors determined.
+The resulting confusion meant health officials were still scrambling to make key decisions when hundreds of Wuhan returnees began arriving at March Air Reserve Base, GAO auditors determined.

 Among the most significant decisions: which officials would oversee infection control and prevention, a particularly salient concern given that health experts had limited understanding of how the new virus spread in the pandemic’s earliest days.
-According to ACF and officials in the emergency-preparedness office, better known as ASPR, they had concluded that CDC would take the lead on fighting infection risks during the mission, citing the agency’s expertise and an existing emergency plan devised to handle Ebola.
+According to ACF and officials in the emergency-preparedness office, better known as ASPR, they had concluded CDC would take the lead on fighting infection risks during the mission, citing the agency’s expertise and an existing emergency plan devised to handle Ebola.

-But CDC officials said their agency’s Ebola expertise was not applicable when responding to another infectious disease such as the coronavirus — and that it was up to each health division to conduct infection-control prevention and ensure its workers had protective equipment.
+But CDC officials said their agency’s Ebola expertise was not applicable when responding to another infectious disease such as the coronavirus — and it was up to each health division to conduct infection-control prevention and ensure its workers had protective equipment.

 The confusion led to safety failures at the base, the GAO said, with the watchdog faulting health officials for “inconsistent use” of protective equipment when working with the Wuhan evacuees.